-• No third grade student shall be promoted to the fourth grade that does not achieve grade level on the stateadopted assessment and meet the local promotion standards and criteria established by The Richmond County Board of Education.\

-• No fifth grade student shall be promoted to the sixth grade that does not achieve grade level on the stateadopted assessment and meet the local promotion standards and criteria established by The Richmond County Board of Education.\
+- No third grade student shall be promoted to the fourth grade who does not achieve grade level on the state-adopted assessment and meet the local promotion standards and criteria established by The Richmond County Board of Education. - No fifth grade student shall be promoted to the sixth grade who does not achieve grade level on the stateadopted assessment and meet the local promotion standards and criteria established by The Richmond County Board of Education.